gusye1234/tiner/README.md

 ### Global mining and grouping

-the timing is managed by `tiner`, not its instances
+the timing is managed by `tiner`, not its instances:

 ```python
 # A.py